Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 In 1993, Patrick Schwarzenegger, the third child of Arnold Schwarzenegger and Maria Shriver, was born.

-1994: Starring in "True Lies"
+1994: Starring in 'True Lies'

 In 1994, Arnold Schwarzenegger starred in the action film "True Lies".

-1996: Starring in "Jingle All the Way"
+1996: Starring in 'Jingle All the Way'

 In 1996, Arnold Schwarzenegger starred in the comedy film "Jingle All the Way".

-June 1997: Schwarzenegger bought a private jet
+June 1997: Spent $38 million on a private jet

 In June 1997, Arnold Schwarzenegger spent $38 million on a private Gulfstream jet.

-1997: Fathered a Child with Housemaid
+1997: Affair and Child with Housemaid

 1997: Christopher Schwarzenegger was born